tauraijob/madziwa/README.md

 ## 🙏 Acknowledgments

-- Madziwa College for the Teaching Practice assessment requirements
+- Madziwa Teachers College for the WIL assessment requirements
 - PrimeVue team for the excellent UI components
 - Nuxt.js team for the amazing framework
 - Prisma team for the modern database toolkit

 ---

-**Built with ❤️ for Madziwa College Teaching Practice Assessment**
+**Built with ❤️ for Madziwa Teachers College WIL Assessment**